-In 2015 and 2014, a number of pupils also gained passes at the Free Standing Mathematics Qualification in Additional Mathematics as a foundation for A-level.
+In recent years, a number of pupils have gained passes at the Free Standing Mathematics Qualification in Additional Mathematics as a foundation for A-level.
 Three Sciences are offered at GCSE.
 The school is proud of the fact that it takes pupils of all abilities and achieves equally highly with the less able as well as with academic high fliers.
 All the indications are that we give significant “added value” (top 10% CVA).

 St Thomas More has the reputation of being a school with the highest standards of discipline.
 A premium is put on courtesy, smart appearance and good order.
 Over the last few years discipline is not repressive and is based on mutual respect between teacher and pupil.
 Pupils have real motivation to work hard and to succeed.
 A phrase which is often used by visitors, supply teachers and even inspectors is “What a lovely school!”

-At the end of Year 11 the great majority of pupils – about 95% – progress to further study.
-Some of these go to Christ the King College, excellent Catholic sixth form colleges in Sidcup or Lewisham.
+At the end of Year 11 the great majority of pupils – above 95% – progress to further study.
+Some of these go to Christ the King College, the excellent Catholic sixth form college with campuses in Sidcup, Lewisham and Brockley.
 Most go to grammar school sixth forms, other colleges, independent or school sixth forms.
-Many pupils have progressed to Oxford or Cambridge and large numbers go on to a range of universities.
+A number of pupils have secured lucrative scholarships at Colfe’s School and Eltham College.
+Many pupils have progressed to Oxford or Cambridge and large numbers go on to a range of universities

 Staffing in St Thomas More School is excellent.
 Staff are supported through career development and progression is strongly encouraged.
 Staff work together as a team and give tremendous support to each other.
 The management style is collegial and collaborative and – it is hoped – supportive of staff.

-There is an excellent network of support staff including Executive Headteacher’s PA.
+There is an excellent network of support staff including the Head's PA.
 Staff Services deal with mainly departmental issues and trips and Student Services deal with attendance and front line student issues.

-The Senior Leadership Team consists of the Executive Principal, three Vice Principals and an Assistant Principal.
+The Senior Leadership Team consists of the Head of School, Senior Assistant Principal, Vice Principal and 3 Assistant Principals.
 All have clearly defined roles and line management responsibilities – across pastoral and curriculum areas.

 The major challenge for the school is to maintain a supportive ethos which challenges students and develops their potential.